-As you can see, these rocket mass heaters provide a multitude of opportunities for heating your home in a clean, efficient, cheap way.
-They also give us the massive opportunity to do something and build something that can save the environment we live in!
+Rocket mass heaters provide a multitude of opportunities for heating your home in a clean, efficient, cheap way.
+They create a uniquely comfortable living area, and use local fuel.

-To get a quick look at a rocket mass heater and “meet” Paul, Ernie and Erica, you can watch the video below:
+To get a quick look at how a rocket mass heater works and “meet” Paul, Ernie, and Erica, you can watch the video below.

 You may also enjoy:

-Cassie Langstraat is a writer who grew up under the big blue skies of Montana.
-She recently got her B.A. in English from The University of Montana and has headed out west to try out California life.
-She is a very passionate person who has a fire in her soul for all things regarding literature, permaculture, and feminism.
-When she isn’t vehemently writing or poking around in her garden, she enjoys reading heady philosophical novels, going fishing in the dark, and eating cheeses with names she can’t pronounce.
+Cassie Langstraat grew up under the big blue skies of Montana.
+She has a fire in her soul for all things regarding literature, permaculture, and feminism.
+When she isn’t writing or poking around in her garden, she enjoys reading philosophical novels, fishing in the dark, and eating cheeses with names she can’t pronounce.

 Originally posted in 2015, last updated in 2023.